“Without mental health, there can be no true physical health.”– Dr. Brock Chisholm, the first Director-General of the World Health Organization (WHO)

 - Create – Write a poem or short story, color in an adult (or kid!) coloring book, paint a picture, and play with play-doh.
 We release stress through creating.

 - Learn something – Take a class; find something that truly interests you and learn something new.
 Who knows what it could lead to – new friends, a new career?
 (Or just a stronger trivia game.)

 - Small luxuries – Show yourself that you’re worth it with a small luxury.
 You don’t need to break the bank.
 Fresh flowers are my go-to.
-They are an instant pick-me-up, offer freshness and bring life in my home … all for only about $10!
+They are an instant pick-me-up, offer freshness, and bring life into my home … all for only about $10!

 Shannon Gwash is the Director of Wellness Services for Jefferson Center and is also a Certified Mayo Clinic Wellness Coach.
 She earned her MS from the University of Denver in Strategic Health Communications/Behavior Change.
 She has nearly 10 years of experience in the communication world and nearly three in parenting … which clearly makes her an expert there.
 To stay sane, she runs around Sloan’s Lake, hikes with her daughter, enjoys outdoor concerts, and reads nerdy books.